Social Work, B.A.

 The bachelor's degree program in social work is a sequenced program that requires four consecutive semesters to complete.
 All prerequisites must be completed prior to entry into the social work program.
 A cohort of social work students begins the program in the fall semester of an academic year.
 No social work students are permitted to begin the program in the spring semester.
 Students majoring in social work must complete the following prerequisites, including successful application/admission, before being permitted to enroll in restricted and sequenced 100-level social work courses.
 Students who begin at Fresno State as freshman will enter the major after demonstrating competence and fit through success in the pre-health major.
 The application date for native students and transfer students will be available on the Department of Social Work Education website.

 b.
 Earn a cumulative grade point average of at least 2.7.

 c.
 Formally apply for upper-division social work major status.

 d.
-The following eight prerequisite courses in the pre-social work major must be completed prior to entry into the social work program:
+The following eight prerequisite courses must be completed:

 G.E.
 Area A1 (COMM 3, 7, or 8) (3 units)